oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Gnu Mpc is a C library for the arithmetic of complex numbers with arbitrarily high precision and correct rounding of the result.
 It extends the principles of the IEEE-754 standard for fixed precision real floating point numbers to complex numbers, providing well-defined semantics for every operation.
 At the same time, speed of operation at high precision is a major design goal.

-**URL**
+**More Information**

 http://www.multiprecision.org/

 **Available Versions**::

+    1.1.0-GCC-8.3.0
     1.1.0-GCC-9.3.0
     1.2.1-GCCcore-10.3.0
-    1.1.0-GCC-8.3.0

 MPFR